 Cotsen Children’s Library

-The Cotsen Children's Library is a unit within the Department of Rare Books and Special Collections.
+The Cotsen Children's Library is a unit within the Department of Special Collections.

 The Cotsen research collection of illustrated children's books, manuscripts, original artwork, prints, and educational toys from the 15th century to the present day is the benefaction of Lloyd E. Cotsen '50.
 Fellowships are available through the Department's program of short-term library research grants.
 The curatorial division hosts academic programs on aspects of the history of children's books and publishes their proceedings.
 The CCL distributes Cotsen Occasional Press publications based on materials in the research collection's holdings.
 Researchers are strongly encouraged to contact the Curator in advance of their visit.